Parks Canada Water Management Update from the Rideau Canal

 This information is intended as supplemental information only.
 Stakeholders should continue to refer to their respective Conservation Authority or the Ontario Ministry of Natural Resources and Forestry as the primary source for relevant flood forecasting information specific to their area.

-In the short term, water levels and flows will increase as a result of the forecasted amounts of rain.
-Saturated watersheds in the Upper Tay Watershed and northern part of Rideau River will contribute to the increased runoff amounts.
+In the short term, water levels and flows are now receding.
 The Rideau Canal Water Management team will be actively monitoring the changing conditions.
 Any watershed condition updates will be released by your Conservation Authority.